 Rabbi Jonathan Sacks on clearing scriptural minefields and building interfaith friendships

-DURHAM, N.C.
+Rabbi Jonathan Sacks speaks at the European Union on Sept.
+27, 2016.
+Photo courtesy of European Union 2016 - European Parliament/Pietro Naj-Oleari DURHAM, N.C.
 Rabbi Jonathan Sacks made a name for himself as chief rabbi of Great Britain for nearly a quarter-century, a time of great tumult that included the Sept.
-11, 2001, attacks, the influx of millions of Muslims into Europe and the ongoing pressures to absorb and assimilate newcomers into a mostly secular society.

 Add your comments below